 There’s a chain reaction that happens when you quit drinking.
 Relationships with others and yourself change rapidly.
 You lose weight, you save money, you have more clarity, and you think before you act.
 You take a hard look at everything in your life to see what else you can lose and gain.

-For me, that meant throwing myself into my new business, Clove Travel & Wellness, which is all about staying healthy while traveling—a topic I am majorly passionate about.
+For me, that meant throwing myself into my new business, Clove Travel and Wellness, which is all about staying healthy while traveling—a topic I am majorly passionate about.
 (More to come on this publication and podcast launch soon.)

 Another big step for me was giving up the rest of the vices outside of alcohol.
 In Oregon, cannabis has been legal for a while.
 It’s very easy to slip into that whole lifestyle as well, being that you can just buy weed and edibles at a store.